 Students registered with the Office of Student Disability Services must complete and submit hard copy forms to us (an original signature is mandatory) in room 238 Shuster Hall to receive accommodations for which they are eligible.
 Click on the links below to access and print the appropriate forms.
 (All documents are PDFs; Adobe Acrobat Reader is required.
 Download the Reader for free from the Adobe Web site.)

-Lehman college/CUNY-Student Disability Services Application Form (revised 8/17/15)
+- Lehman college/CUNY-Student Disability Services Application Form (PDF)